mj-hofmann/CaloCem/docs/reference.md

-This part of the project documentation shows the technical implementation of the `TAInstCalorimetry` project code.
+This part of the project documentation shows the technical implementation of the `CaloCem` project code.

-::: TAInstCalorimetry.tacalorimetry
+::: CaloCem.tacalorimetry